clemensv/messaging/README.md

 ## Introductions and Patterns

-* [Talk: "What is a message queue and why would I use one?", We Are Developers Berlin (2022)](./presentations/2022-06-03%20Why%20Use%20Queues.pdf) <br> Introduction to queues in general and message queues in particular and where and why they are used.
-(Video recording pending publication)
+* [Talk: "What is a message queue and why would I use one?", We Are Developers Berlin (2022)](https://www.youtube.com/watch?v=bHSV916YbHE) <br> Introduction to queues in general and message queues in particular and where and why they are used.
 * [Talk: "Messaging Patterns for Developers" (2021)](https://www.youtube.com/watch?v=ef1DK76rseM). <br>This is a .NET talk, but conceptually also applicable to all other programming languages.